Can You Fail a Drug Test From Secondhand Weed Smoke?

 Secondhand weed smoke remains in your system for a significantly shorter period.
 Depending on your source, secondhand cannabis smoke should be out of your system in about three days.
 Some diagnostics suggest that it could be gone within 24 hours.

-So, while you are unlikely to test positive due to secondhand pot exposure, use caution if a screening is coming up.
-You don't want to get in trouble because you hung around in a hot box for too long.
-Still, remember that you would need to be around uncommon levels of cannabis smoke to get there.
-But it’s still always a good idea to use caution if you have a test coming up.
+So, while you are unlikely to test positive due to secondhand cannabis exposure, use caution if a screening is coming up.
+You would need to be around uncommon levels of cannabis smoke to fail a test from secondhand smoke, but it’s still always a good idea to use caution if you have a test coming up.

 What About Secondhand CBD Smoke?